Cork (city): City boundary

-The boundary was expanded in 1840, in 1955 and in 1965.
+The county of the city of Cork was defined by a charter granted on 10 March 1608 by James I of England as including the ancient borough of Cork and all lands extending three miles in all directions from the city walls.
+Most of the area outside of the borough was ceded to County Cork under the Municipal Corporations (Ireland) Act 1840 (forming the new Barony of Cork).

+The 1840 boundary was maintained for 115 years, despite requests for boundary extensions being lodged in 1848, 1881, 1903 and 1912.
+Negotiations between Cork Corporation and Cork County Council in the 1950s regarding areas where Cork Corporation had built or was planning to build local authority housing resulted in a small boundary extension of 857 acres taking effect on 1 April 1955.
+A larger extension of 6,520 acres took effect on 1 July 1965.

 In 2018, cabinet approval was given for a further extension of the Cork City boundary, to include Cork Airport, Douglas, Ballincollig and other surrounding areas.
 Legislation to expand the boundary of the city, which would increase its area to 187 sqkm and the population within its bounds from 125,000 to 210,000, was debated and approved in Dáil Éireann in June 2018.
 Corresponding legislation was drafted during July 2018, and enacted as part of the Local Government Act 2019.
 The boundary change occurred on 31 May 2019, following the 2019 local elections.